 The World Gold Council structure, membership and operations

 The World Gold Council is the market development organisation for the gold industry.
 Our purpose is to stimulate and sustain demand for gold, provide industry leadership and be the global authority on the gold market.
-The World Gold Council is an association whose Members comprise the world’s leading gold mining and gold royalty companies; through its subsidiaries, it operates in the United Kingdom, India, the Far East and the United States.
+The World Gold Council is an association whose Members comprise the world’s leading gold mining and gold royalty companies; through its subsidiaries, it operates in the United Kingdom, India, the East Asia and the United States.

 The World Gold Council’s Members are gold mining and gold royalty companies which have operations in over forty-five countries, including areas which may be associated with modern slavery and/or human trafficking.
 Our Members work to ensure gold mining is responsibly undertaken, with measurable economic benefit to the countries in which they operate, including via the World Gold Council’s Responsible Gold Mining Principles.
 The World Gold Council operates in an autonomous manner and does not have direct control or significant influence over Members’ operations.

 As the primary focus of the organisation is stimulating demand for gold, the third-party suppliers we engage with are largely limited to internationally reputable professional services firms and consultants, whose activities are inherently low-risk with regards to the Act.
 However, we still recognise the importance of our controls against modern slavery in these relationships.

 Steps we take to address Modern Slavery risks in our operations

 Like many other organisations, we recognise that modern slavery can sometimes be difficult to identify in our supply chains.
 As such, we aim to provide our employees with the necessary support to enable them to consider modern slavery risks and other responsible sourcing considerations when determining suppliers.

-All our people are required to abide by the World Gold Council’s Code of Conduct and Ethics and Procurement policies.
+All our people are required to abide by the World Gold Council’s Code of Conduct and Procurement policies.
 They must confirm that they have read and understood and will adhere to these policies when they join the organisation and annually thereafter.
 As well as providing guidance on the selection of suppliers, with appropriate due diligence, and the ongoing relationships with suppliers, the policies contain unequivocal statements around:

 - maintaining responsible supply chains;